 They approached BDC and were able to obtain the financing they needed to complete the project.
 The flexible loan suited their requirements and provided a principal payment postponement of three months.
 The company’s cash flow was further protected thanks to BDC’s unique seasonal repayment option, making for a payment schedule better suited to the seasonal nature of the business.

-Craft‑Bilt also benefited from BDC’s human resources consulting services.
+Craft‑Bilt also benefited from BDC’s human resources advisory services.
 The owners were helped in managing employee engagement as well as compliance issues and in ensuring worker safety policies and documented procedures are in place.
 Important lessons learned from BDC’s HR program also helped increase employee morale.

 General Manager Bart Bremmers values Craft‑Bilt’s relationship with the BDC team.
 “They are genuinely interested in the success of our business,” he says.
 “They are flexible regarding financing and continue to offer us useful advice.”